-University of Saskatchewan to undergo major renovations on 5 buildings
+The University of Saskatchewan (U of S) is set to undergo major renovations on five buildings on-campus after the provincial government approved an $85-million bond.

 Work is slated to begin later this year on the Thorvaldson Building, the W.P.
 Thompson Building, the arts building, physics building and the university library.
 None of the selected structures have received significant renovations in over 40 years.